SPROUTS EARLY LEARNING

 The app was developed with a team of doctors, editors, researchers, graphic designers and illustrators and received funding by the National Innovation Agency.
 The first version was launched on Mothers Day, August 12, 2018.

-Our free videos are played in classrooms worldwide and help millions to learn more effectively.
+Fun academic videos that are played in classrooms worldwide and help millions to learn more effectively.

 To maximize our global impact, we use as little English writing as possible, so each video can be translated into other languages fast and inexpensively.
 The channel is now available in English, Thai and soon in German and has been translated by the YouTube community into over 25 languages covering languages like Arabic, Chinese, Romanian, Hebrew, French, Japanese, Italian, and many more.